-This is because you will either need to make a new claim, taking account of your new circumstances and the level of your new household income, or because you will lose entitlement to tax credits.
-If you don't, you may be overpaid tax credits.
-You will be asked to pay these back and may also be liable to a penalty of up to £300.

-You should tell us immediately about changes that may reduce your award, for example

-- if a young person leaves your family or stops full-time education - if you change your childcare provider, or - if you or your partner stops working more than the relevant minimum of 16 or 30 hours a week and this is not part of your normal annual cycle of employment.
+You must also tell us within one month if

+- A child leaves the family and moves to live with someone else.
+This includes a child who has been - o taken into care or fostered to another family, or - found guilty by a court and sentenced to custody or detention for a period of more than 4 months - a child dies - a young person leaves non-advanced, full time education or approved training before they reach 20 - a young person starts to have their training provided under a contract of employment - a child or young person starts to claim Income Support, Incapacity Benefit, income based Jobseeker's Allowance, Child Tax Credit or Working Tax Credit in their own right.

+If you claimed childcare costs you must tell us if your costs

-If your childcare costs go down by £10 a week or more for at least four weeks in a row, you must tell us as soon as possible (at the latest within three months) otherwise you may be liable to a penalty.
+- go down by £10 or more a week and the change lasts for at least four weeks in a row (if you childcare costs are not regularly the same amount, phone the Helpline), or - go down to zero, or - your childcare provider stops being 'registered' or 'approved'.

-These changes can affect your award from the date of the change.
-If you delay telling us, you may be paid too much tax credit and have to pay it back.

-You need to tell us within three months about changes that may increase your tax credit award, such as a new child in the family starting to use registered or approved childcare if your childcare costs increase by £10 a week or more for at least four weeks in a row, or an increase in your working hours (or those of your partner) from under 16 to 16 hours or more a week or from under 30 to 30 hours or more a week.
-We will then increase your award from the date of the change.
-You can tell us about any of these changes by phoning the Tax Credits Helpline visiting an Inland Revenue Enquiry Centre or a Jobcentre Plus office (in Northern Ireland, a Social Security office), or writing to us at The Tax Credit Office (Change of Circumstances), Preston, PR1 OSB.
-Changes in income Your award will initially be based on your income for the previous tax year.
-If your income in the current tax year rises by less than $\pm 2,500$, it will not affect your award and we will still base it on your income for the previous year.
+You need to tell us as soon as possible (but ideally within three months) about changes that may increase your tax credit award such as

+- a new child in the family - starting to use 'registered' or 'approved' childcare - if your childcare costs increase by £10 a week or more for at least four weeks in a row, or - an increase in your working hours (or those of your partner) from under 16 hours a week to 16 hours or more a week or from under 30 hours a week to 30 hours or more a week.

+You can tell us about any of these changes by

+- phoning the Tax Credits Helpline - visiting an HMRC Enquiry Centre or a Jobcentre Plus office (in Northern Ireland, a Social Security office), or - writing to us at The Tax Credit Office (Change of Circumstances) Preston PR1 0SB.

+Changes in

+incomeYour award will initially be based on your income for the previous tax

+year.

+If your income in the current tax year rises by less than £25,000, it will not affect your award and we will still base it on your income for the previous year.
 So for the current year, you will get the benefit of a rise in income up to that amount without it reducing your tax credit award.
 The increased level of income is not taken into account until the next year.

 If your income in the current year is lower than last year's income, we will base your tax credit award on your current year's income.
 In this case, you may be due more tax credit.
-You can either • tell us during the year that you expect to receive less income
+You can either

-- than last year we will then adjust your payments to make sure you receive the right amount in-year, or - wait until we finalise your award at the end of the year and we can pay you any extra tax credit you are due in a lump sum.
+- tell us during the year that you expect to receive less income than last year - we will then adjust your payments to make sure you receive the right amount in-year, or - wait until we finalise your award at the end of the year and we can pay you any extra tax credit you are due in a lump sum.